 The Council is legally required to review of the effectiveness of its governance arrangements and to publish an Annual Governance Statement, with its Annual Accounts.
-The Council's Governance Framework has been in place for the majority of the financial year ending 31 March 2020, but appropriate temporary arrangements were implemented to take account of the COVID-19 pandemic.
+The Council's Governance Framework is considered robust and effective.
+During 2020/21arrangements were implemented to take account of the COVID-19 pandemic.
 These contingency arrangements continue to operate and therefore it has not been possible to undertake the usual comprehensive review of our corporate governance arrangements.
-In accordance with guidance from the Chartered Institute of Public Finance and Accountancy (CIPFA) however, the Council has reviewed the effectiveness of the exsiting governance framework and in particular, the internal controls.
+In accordance with guidance from the Chartered Institute of Public Finance and Accountancy (CIPFA) however, the Council has reviewed the effectiveness of the existing governance framework and in particular, the internal controls.

-The review of the effectiveness of the Council's system of internal control and overall governance framework has been informed by different sources assessing risk and providing assurance :-
+The review of the effectiveness of the Council's system of internal control and overall governance framework has been informed by different sources assessing risk and providing assurance: -

 - Executive Officer Team

 - Service Management Teams

 - Chief Finance Officer

 - Monitoring Officer

 - Chief Internal Auditor/ Internal Audit

 - Policy & Governance Group

 - External Audit

-- External agencies and inspectorates.